shantow-67/React-interview-Questions/README.md

 ## Question 12: 👉What is the purpose of the componentWillUnmount method in a class component in React ?
  ✅Explanation :
-The purpose of the componentWillUnmount method in a class component in React is to perform actions before the component is unmounted.It is called before the component is unmounted and is used to clean up or cancel any ongoing processes or subscriptions.
+The purpose of the `componentWillUnmount` method in a class component in React is to perform actions before the component is unmounted.It is called before the component is unmounted and is used to clean up or cancel any ongoing processes or subscriptions.

 ## Question 13: 👉 What is the correct way to bind an event handler to a specific instance in React ?
   ✅Explanation :
- The correct way to bind an event handler to a specific instance in React is onClick = { myEventHandler.bind(this) }.The bind method creates a new function that has its this value bound to the specified object.It should be called on the event handler function or method and the object should be passed as an argument.
+ The correct way to bind an event handler to a specific instance in React is `onClick = { myEventHandler.bind(this) }`.The `bind` method creates a new function that has its this value bound to the specified object.It should be called on the event handler function or method and the object should be passed as an argument.

 ## Question 14: 👉 What is the purpose of the useCallback hook in React ?
 ✅Explanation :
- The purpose of the useCallback hook in React is to define the callback of a function component.
+ The purpose of the `useCallback` hook in React is to define the callback of a function component.
 It allows a function component to have a callback that is memoized and that only changes if the dependencies have changed.It is useful for optimizing the performance of callbacks.

 ## Question 15: 👉 What is the purpose of a portal in React ?
 ✅Explanation :